kmlprtsng/kmlprtsng.github.io/_posts/2015-12-03-understanding-iso8601-date-standard.md

 #### Time Zone
 **What's a time zone dude?**
-Different countries have different time because of the location of the sun or other factors e.g. daylight saving etc. So while in England it is 14:00 o'clock in summer, it is 16:30 in India.
+Different geographical locations have different time offset to universal time so while in England it is 14:00 o'clock in summer, it is 16:30 in India.

 There are different ways to represent a time zone: